 Tahni Fornes was introduced to yoga at age 12 in Ojai, California, where she would go to class with her Dad and stepmom and impress the adults with her natural skill at downward dog!

 She began practicing yoga regularly in the mid-90’s, when she was a student at the University of California at Santa Cruz, where she completed a BA in Environmental Studies in 1998.
 In 2006 she became a yoga teacher after studying at the Yandara Yoga Institute in Baja Mexico.
 In 2008 she studied massage therapy at The Pacific Center for Awareness and Bodywork.
 Tahni’s interests in healing and embodied spirituality have led her to pursue a career in somatic psychotherapy.

 Core Lunch – Friday 12pm to 1pm

 A yoga teacher since 2005, Trisha creates a safe space in which to learn, play, heal and grow.
 Her classes combine technique and alignment with celebration of heart and spirit.
 Her practice is a balance of strength and softness; discipline and delight; contemplation and creative expression.

 Trisha has a background in dance.
 Her yoga studies have focused primarily in the methods of Iyengar, Ashtanga and Anusara yoga.
 Currently she is immersed in studies of yoga therapy and mountain shamanism (as taught by the Q’ero Medicine People of Peru).

 Trisha teaches classes, workshops, retreats and teacher trainings in Nelson and beyond.
-She is the yoga director at Mountain Waters Wellness Studio, the coordinator of the Kootenay Spirit Festival and recently launched a teacher mentorship program.
+She is the coordinator of the Kootenay Spirit Festival and recently launched a teacher mentorship program.

 Committed to the yogic path as sacred activism, she infuses her classes with inspiration for inner peace and a harmonious world.